logo

 Does an absent freeholder cause any legal problems?

 · Firstly, with a missing freeholder, then unless the leaseholders have exercised their right to manage or (in which case they will be responsible for managing the property or through a chosen management company), there may be real issues with maintenance – because there’s no one to maintain the property and collect service charges.
 And who’s going to pay for insurance of the block – usually the freeholder’s responsibility.
+And add in who’s going to be responsible for other elements of block management that your freeholder or management company will normally handle – such as communal asbestos & fire risk assessments,

 · Secondly an absent freeholder means there’s nobody who’s going to enforce obligations (such as the right of all leaseholders to enjoy “quiet enjoyment”).
 And while some restrictions in your lease can sometimes be annoying, you’re better off with a properly run block where leaseholders can’t break the rules.